poet, author, creative writing instructor

 About

-Sara Bawany is an award-winning poet, two-time author, clinical social worker, and creative writing teacher based in Austin, TX.
+Sara Bawany is an award-winning poet, two-time author, clinical social worker, and creative writing instructor based in Austin, TX.
 She holds a Master of Fine Arts in Creative Writing from Texas State University, and previously graduated from The University of Texas at Austin with her Master’s in Social Work and her Bachelor’s degrees in Biology and Islamic Studies.
+She holds a Journal to the Self Certification, as well as certificates in Nonprofit Management and Project Management.

 What I’ve been up to